thewca/wca-live/README.md

 from basic ones like React hooks for querying/mutating data, to more sophisticated ones like configurable cache with clever updates.

-### Deployment

-Currently we use a single AWS EC2 instance for hosting the app and a RDS instance with the database.
-To set up a fresh instance we use [this](./bin/setup.sh) tiny script that basically installs Docker and fetches the app.
-The application image is hosted on DockerHub and built automatically.
-We have an automated GitHub Actions [workflow](./.github/workflows/deploy.yaml) that builds the image, pushes them to DockerHub and finally tells the the app to pick up the new images.

 ## Development

 You need to install Elixir, Node.js, PostgreSQL, as well as `wkhtmltopdf`.
 Then: